Breaking News | Mali jihadist chief, 14 others, sentenced to death

 The Bamako court sentenced Keita to death on Thursday alongside two other accomplices who were present.
 The 12 other people who were sentenced to death were tried in absentia.

 Although the death penalty is still formally on the books in Mali, the sentence has not been carried out since the 1980s.
-In practice, a death sentence is equivalent to live in prison.
+In practice, a death sentence is equivalent to life in prison.

-Anger at Mali’s eight-year jihadist conflict contributed to protests against President Ibrahim Boubacar Keita this year, which culiminated in his ouster in a military coup.
+Anger at Mali’s eight-year jihadist conflict contributed to protests against president Ibrahim Boubacar Keita this year, which culminated in his ouster in a military coup.

 Comments